devmentor416/dm-tools/README.md

 ## Introduction

-**DM-Tools** is a command-line utility for generating project for the following programming languages.
+**DM-Tools** is a command-line utility for generating a project for the following programming languages.

 1. TypeScript
 1. JavaScript